elmurie/proj-html-vuejs/README.md

 I have used **Vue.js** and the **vue-kinesis** library.<br/>

 P.S. :
-  You get sympathy points if you find the easter egg :smiling_imp:
+  You get sympathy points if you find the easter egg :wink:

 <details>
   <summary>Screenshots</summary>